chanwutk/.config/README.md

-# A .config folder for UNIX Systems
+# A .config folder for Linux / MacOS

 ## Setup
 ```bash